aardjon/trad/doc/devtools.md

 The `test` script runs all unit tests (i.e. `dart test` or `flutter test`) for all sub projects and gathers code coverage information.

+### upgrade: Upgrade all dependencies

+The `upgrade` script upgrades all dependencies to the most current versions that are allowed by the constraints in the `pubspec.yaml` files.
+All affected `pubspec_overrides.yaml` and `pubspec.lock` files are regenerated.

 ## CI workflows